Coaxial power connector: Listing of DC coaxial connectors

 This list attempts to show all known sizes, and is annotated with some manufacturers producing selected types, since each manufacturer makes its own unique subset of the known types.
 Note that the example part numbers given may have different connector barrel (sleeve) lengths, and are not necessarily exact equivalents.
 There are many more design variants than can be listed in this table, so only a small sampling of part numbers is given.

 Connector size is often listed in the format OD (outer diameter) × ID (inner diameter) × L (length of barrel) and expressed in millimeters.
 Designations may vary between manufacturers.

 Coaxial plugs that have a male center pin will have another measurement, Center Pin Diameter (CPD).
 These plugs are often used for higher power applications such as portable computers.

 There are a number of sizes listed below that appear to be quite similar, and while the tolerances of these connectors are typically indicated as ±0.05 or ±0.03 mm by the manufacturers, there is still ambiguity as to whether two sizes differing by only 0.05 mm (or where the specification is only given to the nearest 0.10 mm) warrants listing them separately here.

-In the following table, the term Adaptaplug refers to the Radioshack reference (see next section in this article).